RoBOPPics/BB/_pages/CommunityCatalog.md

 The Catalog contains community Patterns and Playlists that you can browse through and download into your Pattern and Playlist Libraries.

-Although you can drill down into the Pattern Designer and Shot Designer on Patterns and Playlists in the Catalog, you cannot edit them.
+Although you can drill down into the Pattern Designer and Shot Designer on Patterns and Playlists in the Catalog, you cannot edit them in the Catalog.
 Note the banner in the image below.

 ![Catalog Image](../assets/images/CatalogPatternDesigner_500.jpg){: width="300" .align-center }

 And you cannot create a new Pattern or Playlist in the Catalog.

 Players and coaches create new Patterns and Playlists in the Patterns and Playlists Libraries, and then if they want to share them with other BallBOPPer players and coaches, they upload them to the Catalog.
 This is explained in the Pattern and Playlist Library section of this documentation under the Pattern and Playlist kabob menu items.

 The player or coach can continue to upload new versions of their Patterns and Playlists to the Catalog over time, but only for the Patterns and Playlists that they authored.

-And note that the author of a Catalog pattern needs to retain the original of your Pattern or Playlist in their library.
+And note that the author of a Catalog pattern needs to retain the original of that Pattern or Playlist in their library.
 If they delete the original copy of a Pattern or Playlist then they will no longer be able to update the version in the Catalog.

 The menu items for uploading a Pattern or Playlist to the Catalog are found on the Kabob menu for each Pattern or Playlist in their respective libraries.
 See the Pattern and Playlist Libraries section for additional details.